NNPDF/nnpdf/validphys2/docs/guide.md

 If you include conda in your default PATH, the default Python version will be the conda Python 3.
 This could cause problems if you use code that expects `/usr/bin/env python` to point to Python 2.
 In such cases you will need to conditionally enable or disable conda.
-You can saved a helper executable script (called for example `use-conda`) to some location in your PATH containing:
+You can save a helper executable script (called for example `use-conda`) to some location in your PATH containing: